 Austin McInerny, Executive Director

-Known as “Coach Bobo” by many, Austin first got involved with the high school cycling movement when he took over the head coaching position at Berkeley High School back when the NorCal League first started.
-Utilizing the experiences gained from his five years as head coach of a large team, extensive race course marshaling, as well as over 30 years of riding, Austin has contributed to the creation of the teaching materials used by NICA to launch new state leagues and enhance the coach license program.
-With a background in environmental mediation and a masters degree in regional planning from Cornell University, Austin has also been an effective advocate for expanded off-road riding opportunities.
+In his role as Executive Director of NICA, the governing body that provides leadership and services to local mountain biking leagues across the country, Austin draws on the experiences gained from his five years as head coach of a large cycling team, extensive race course marshaling, as well as more than 30 years of riding.
+Prior to being named Executive Director in 2012, Austin contributed to the creation of the teaching materials used by NICA to launch new state leagues and played an integral role in creating the organization’s Coaches License Program.
+With a background in environmental mediation and a master’s degree in regional planning from Cornell University, Austin has also been an effective advocate for the mountain biking community.

 Lauren Duensing, Programs Director